Frequently asked questions

 What is the speed for destroying a SSD?

 We currently process these at a rate of 1,600 per day.
 This is based on a single operator, during normal working hours.

 Can items like mother boards and other devices be crushed?

-Yes, in theory they can and we have processed these – we will need to review/analyse the boards utilised by AWS to ensure they pass through the existing entry.
+Yes, in theory they can and we have processed these – we will need to review/analyse the boards to ensure they pass through the existing entry.